MGM103/upgradeability-solidity/README.md

 ## About

 This project demonstrates the [UUPS upgradeability pattern](https://eips.ethereum.org/EIPS/eip-1822) for upgrading smart contracts.
 The codebase leverages contracts from [openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable) to facilitate this design pattern.
+The proxy contract also adheres to the [ERC-1967 standard](https://eips.ethereum.org/EIPS/eip-1967) and uses an openzeppelin contract.

 ## Table of contents